 Take into consideration the size and breed of your dog when planning its diet.
 Depending on their size, some breeds require more energy than others and need a higher calorie intake.
 Smaller breeds may require a lower-calorie diet with smaller portions.
 As such, it’s essential that you choose foods that are tailored to the needs of your particular breed and size.

 Ask your veterinarian for advice on selecting the best food for your pet, taking into consideration its activity level, lifestyle, and any health concerns.
+Whether it’s dehydrated dog food, homemade meals, or commercially prepared kibble, there is a variety of options available for each breed and size, and a professional can help guide you in the right direction.
 With this information, you can ensure that your pup is getting all of the nutrition it needs to stay healthy and active.

 Some breeds have restrictive diets with specific food requirements.
 This can be due to medical conditions or simply genetics.
 Be sure to inquire about any such restrictions during your vet appointment and create a diet plan accordingly.
 Doing so will help ensure that your pet gets the best care and treatment you can provide for it.